mkruse83/dp-203_preparation/README.md

 	Encryption
 		Deterministic: supports joins and equality operations etc., guessable
-		Randomized: does not support joins or equality, more secure Data masking
+		Randomized: does not support joins or equality, more secure Security
+		Row Based: restrict access to rows with a predicate function Column based: restrict columns when granting access Data masking
 			obscure data in result sets, e.g. aXXX@XXXXA.com for emails does not change data in database
 	Firewall
 		Server and Database level possible
 		128 rules possible